International competition calendar and qualifying time standards

 Featured

 2024 Summer Olympic Games.
-Paris, France
+Paris, France (July 26 to August 11)

 2024 World Aquatics Swimming Championships (25m).
-Budapest, Hungary
+Budapest, HUN (December 10-15)

-2025 World Aquatics Championships.
-Singapore (TBA)
+2027 World Aquatics Championships.
+Budapest, Hungary (TBA)

 2027 Pacific Games.
-Tahiti, French Polynesia
+Tahiti, French Polynesia (July 24 to August 7))

 2028 Summer Olympic Games.
-Los Angeles, USA (TBA)
+Los Angeles, USA (July 14 to 30)

 2029 World Aquatics Championships.
 Beijing, China (TBA)